gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 title: Content Strategy or Strategic Content
 category: technical-writing
 permalink: /ContentStrategyVsStrategicContent/
 description: Content strategists often present content strategy as a medicine for all the content related problems.
-But, does a content strategy, howsoever effective, is "the remedy" to all ills ailing the content industry?
+But, does a content strategy, howsoever effective, is "the remedy" to all the ills ailing the content industry?
 ---

 **Content is like a movie.
 It should display emotion, action, friendship, love, and above all, it should have a story, albeit an interesting one.**

 Of late, I'm hearing a lot about the content strategy and its effectiveness in dealing with many content problems (for example, content accuracy, reuse, visualization, or minimalism).
 Content strategists often present content strategy as a medicine for all the content related problems.
-But, does a content strategy, howsoever effective, is "the remedy" to all ills ailing the content industry?
+But, does a content strategy, howsoever effective, is "the remedy" to all the ills ailing the content industry?

 Before I talk about my problems with the content strategy and its outcome, let's first understand what content strategy is.